dspears/elasticsearch_cluster/README.md

 The autoscale group is configured in /autoscale_group/main.tf.
 Available parameters are described in the [Terraform AWS Autoscaling readme](https://github.com/terraform-aws-modules/terraform-aws-autoscaling/blob/master/README.md)

+With the AWS Elasticsearch Service, CloudWatch dashboards and monitoring are built in, with [configurable alarms/alerts](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/cloudwatch-alarms.html).

 ## Access to Kibana

 With the ElasticSearch cluster setup for VPC access (as opposed to public access), Kibana is only directly accessible from